Bella Thorne Flaunts Toned Abs In Barely-There Top On Date With Boyfriend, Benjamin Mascolo

 Bella Thorne looked smoking while out on the town with her boyfriend, Benjamin Mascolo, reported the Daily Mail.
 The couple was photographed heading over to get dinner at TAO, a Pan-Asian restaurant in Hollywood.

-The empowered actress rocked a skimpy, white tie-up top and low-rise Chanel jeans.
+The empowered actress rocked a skimpy white tie-up top and low-rise Chanel jeans.
 Bella’s amazing abs were on full display.
 The former Disney Channel star accessorized her sexy look with a blue flannel, white boots, a silver mini-backpack, and numerous silver necklaces.
 Bella opted for minimal makeup and wore her hair in waves.

 Her beau kept it casual, wearing a Chicago Bulls jersey, black jeans, a black hoodie, black boots, and a red hat.